 It should be noted that Ben does not typically refer to himself in the third person, like, say, Bob Dole or Elmo, both well-known illeists.
 But for the purposes of this brief bio Ben figured he’d stick with the third person, a convention of many websites – not that he’s totally conventional.

 One of the professional hats Ben wears nowadays is as unofficial spokesman for the pioneering U.S. Navy scientists and divers who made SEALAB and its breakthroughs in deep diving possible.
-Audiences at numerous events have heard Ben’s lively PowerPoint presentation, which includes some of the rare audio recordings and visuals he dug up while researching his book, and Ben makes frequent on-screen appearances in the recent PBS documentary based on his book.
+Audiences at numerous Novo prednisone 5mg side effects have heard Ben’s lively PowerPoint presentation, which includes some of the rare audio recordings and visuals he dug up while researching his book, and Ben makes frequent on-screen appearances in the recent PBS documentary based on his book.

 A rigorous approach to research and reporting has long been a hallmark of Ben’s journalism, as has his discerning way with words, especially when it comes to explaining complicated or unfamiliar stuff – like a lot of the science and technology involved in the Sealab ventures.
 There’s a reason Parade magazine called Sealab “as captivating as an adventure novel.”
 Others offered similar praise for the book’s fusion of style and accuracy.
 You can read the first chapter here, and if you want a glimpse into the inner workings of investigative journalism (and near-obsessive fact checking), take a look at just one chapter’s worth of endnotes.

 Ben has an impressive trove of stories from his newspaper years, if he does say so himself, and has lately had articles published in a variety of top-notch media, as you can see here.
 As a contributor to the Huffington Post, now formally known as HuffPost, he has weighed in on a range of intriguing topics, as you can see here.
 With any luck, he’ll come up with another subject as worthy of a book as the Sealab program.